aagenesds22/aagenesds22/README.md

             ⚡  Rust | Java | NodeJs | Express | PostgreSQL | GraphQL | TypeScript | React | Redux | ⚡

 🔭 I'm a UNIX soldier, can't imagine my life without sittin' in front of a UNIX based terminal.
 Without UNIX, everything is creepy.
-But also, I'm a software engineer with a tendency to occupy back-end roles.
-I can perform very good on front-end too.
-Along my career I have been building pretty cool applications, mantaining others and designing back-end architectures which is my main passion.
+But also, I'm a software engineer with strong skills on Frontend & Backend combined roles.
+I love architecting solutions on AWS cloud.

 <div>